lzenner/framedagain/framedagain/readme.framedagain.english.txt

 ------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------
-If you're going to install Transitions, do so before the Framed Again mod.

 Installation using Project Infinity (https://forums.beamdog.com/discussion/comment/1145416/#Comment_1145416) will ensure this and other mods are installed in the correct order.

 NOTE: If you've previously installed the mod, remove it before extracting a new version.
 To do this, uninstall all previously installed components and delete the mod folder and executables.